 - Valuable documents

-While many states do not require businesses to carry hazard insurance, it is good to have coverage.
-Without it, you end up paying out-of-pocket to repair and replace business assets – and that can add up.
+While many states don’t require businesses to carry hazard insurance, it’s good to have coverage.
+Without it, you end up paying out-of-pocket to repair and replace business assets, which can add up.

 Can I Stop Paying Hazard Insurance?